 |The combat controls determine your character's behaviour in battle.|

 |Several further buttons are arranged next to or below the inventory screen.
 Selecting "Options" will open up a menu, most of the others will open up sub-windows.
 Clicking on "Stop" will cause your character to stop any action he is currently taking, while the button "Logout" will end the game.|

 |At the bottom of the screen you will find the console through which you can talk to other players.
 Communication is organised in different chat channels which can be activated by clicking on the little button with the file card in the top right corner of the console.|

 |In the cooldown bar you can see how much time you still have to wait until a spell or a spell of a certain spell group is available again.
 You can hide the cooldown bar in the Options menu under General.|

 |Action bars can be used to assign objects, spells, text or hotkeys to different action buttons.
 To assign objects, simply drag & drop them with your mouse onto one of the action buttons.
 You can also drag spells from your spell list onto an action button.
 To assign texts and hotkeys or to edit already assigned buttons, just right-click on the action button and choose the desired option.
 In the Options menu Action Bars, you have several options to adjust your action bars.|

 Moving Your Character

-    If you use the Flash client, you will start your adventure with a tutorial in a mysterious cave.
+You will start your adventure with a tutorial in a mysterious cave.
 Players who create a new character can skip this tutorial.
 Simply leave the box "Do you want to play the tutorial?" in the character creation section unchecked.